realKidDouglas/dash-dev-env-doc/README.md

 These are my experience dealing with Dash nodes making it easier for me to manage.

 # Keeping overview
-- At first of course we start with a [Dash Desktop wallets](https://www.dash.org/de/downloads/) on `mainnet`.
+- At first of course we start with a Dash Desktop wallets on `mainnet` from https://www.dash.org/de/downloads/.

 - Next we try out configurations for `testnet`, own `devnets` and `evonet` in [Dash Nets](net_configs.md).